jintao-sun/jintao-sun.github.io/index.md

 **Work in Progress**

+Affordability Constraint in School Choice (joint with Victor Delgado and Rui Zeng)

 "Right-sizing" the School District: A Supply and Demand Analysis of New Orleans Public Schools System (joint with [Douglas Harris](https://www.douglasnharris.com/){:target="_blank"} and Rui Zeng)

-Twenty Years' Evolution of Vocational Secondary Education in Mexico City (joint with Victor Delgado and Rui Zeng)

-Field Experiment in China on Improving Student Mental Health (joint with [Qinyou Hu](https://sites.google.com/view/qinyouhu/home){:target="_blank"} and Yiming Xia)